 Post LEAP, infant feeding guidelines around the world have changed, now advocating early introduction, with some countries restricting such guidance to peanut alone and emphasising risk status3 and others recommending a broader range of allergenic food introduction in the general population of infants.4 Concerns have been expressed on two grounds: firstly, the validity of changing general infant feeding recommendations on the basis of the high-risk LEAP study, and secondly, commencing early introduction before six months of age in breach of the current WHO recommendation of 6 months exclusive breastfeeding,5 given the average age of enrolment onto the LEAP study was 7.8 months.6 However, food allergy can emerge before six months of age.7

 So what about early allergenic food introduction for the 95.2% of non-high-risk infants?
-The EAT study attempted to answer this by introducing six allergenic foods from 3 months of age and observed a non-significant reduction in food allergy by three years of age to one or more of the six foods.8 Per-protocol reductions in allergy to any food or to specific foods were statistically significant but subject to the criticism of bias and to the low level of adherence achieved to the intervention: 34% for all food and 52% for peanut.8
+The EAT study attempted to answer this by introducing six allergenic foods from 3 months of age and observed a 20% reduction in food allergy by three years of age to one or more of the six foods but was not statistically signficant.8 Per-protocol reductions in allergy to any food or to specific foods were statistically significant but subject to the criticism of bias and to the low level of adherence achieved to the intervention: 34% for all food and 52% for peanut.8

 The seminal study by Håvard Ove Skjerven and colleagues in the Lancet answers the question.9 The Preventing Atopic Dermatitis and ALLergies in Children (PreventADALL) study is a large pragmatic trial of 2397 newborn infants recruited from the general population in Norway and Sweden.
 The study had a cluster-randomised 2 x 2 factorial design with a food intervention of introducing peanut, milk, wheat and egg from 3 months of age and/or a skin intervention of regular oil baths and facial cream from 2 weeks of age.
 Early introduction of the four foods was found to result in a statistically significant reduction in the primary outcome of allergy to any interventional food at 3 years of age: 2.6% (31/1170) in the no food intervention groups and 1.1% (13/1224) in the food intervention groups, a 60% reduction.